< back to main hub

 How to guide | by Denise Timmis | Feb 18, 2022

-Luckily, a soggy phone is nothing out of the ordinary.
-Many of the newer handsets may have a water resistance rating, but if yours doesn’t (or if you’re unsure) then by following the tried and tested method below, you might just be able to save your smartphone from an early grave.
+Luckily, water-damaged phones are not completely ruined, and it's certainly not something out of the ordinary.
+Many of the newer models are water-resistant phones, but if yours isn't (or if you’re unsure) then by following the tried and tested method below, you might just be able to save your smartphone from an early grave.
+Here's how to fix a phone that's dropped into water.

 Another tip that's about as much use as a chocolate teapot is placing your phone in the oven at a low temperature.
 Again, this idea is much more likely to do more damage than it is good, so be sure to save your oven for Sunday roasts and not your Samsung smartphone.

-If the good old rice trick worked, then that's great – but for those still dealing with a phone that doesn't work, it can be tricky to know exactly what to do next.
+If the good old rice method worked, then that's great – but for those still dealing with a phone that doesn't work, it can be tricky to know exactly what to do next...

-If you're in need of a new phone, selling your damaged handset at Envirofone could prove to be a sensible move.
+If you need a new phone, selling your damaged handset at Envirofone could prove to be a sensible move.
 Unlike other outlets, we do accept damaged handsets – meaning you could still generate a quick quid or two for your current, soggy model, which can then be used to pay off part of a new or refurbished smartphone.
+No worry about sending a photo of a broken phone, we will just accept it from you and offer you the money you deserve!

 More articles